face-hh/webx/docs/for-developers/api-reference.md

 This is the URI of the WebX API, which holds all the DNS of the network.
 You got different endpoints to do your stuff. <https://api.buss.lol/>.

 {% hint style="warning" %}
 APIs have rate limits.
-They are provided in the headers.
+They are provided in the headers and on the `GET /`'s response (plain text).
 {% endhint %}

 ## `GET` /